The critical CoHA of a quiver with potential: Constructible sheaves and vanishing cycles

 In addition there is a natural isomorphism

 by the main result of \cite{Ma09}.
 The first of these isomorphisms will be used heavily in the sequel in order to construct `umkehr' maps.
-For instance these maps are required for the definition of compactly supported equivariant cohomology with coefficients in the vanishing cycle complex. \begin{remark} The isomorphism (\ref{CanDu2}) will not be used in any essential way, but gives rise to an isomorphism
+For instance these umkehr maps are required for the definition of compactly supported equivariant cohomology with coefficients in the vanishing cycles complex. \begin{remark} The isomorphism (\ref{CanDu2}) gives rise to an isomorphism

 between the cohomological Hall algebra as we define it, in terms of dual compactly supported cohomology, and the cohomological Hall algebra defined in terms of ordinary cohomology.
-The reason we prefer the slightly awkward left hand side of (\ref{VDD}) is twofold.
-Firstly, the isomorphism fails after replacing $M_{\gamma}$ with $M^{\Sp}_{\gamma}$, and the left hand side is the true ``motivic'' invariant, in the sense of obeying cut and paste relations.
-Secondly, the dimensional reduction theorem \ref{dim_red_prop} is expressed in terms of the cohomology theory on the left hand side of (\ref{VDD}). \end{remark} \begin{remark} From now on all functors will be functors between derived categories of sheaves, and we will abbreviate $R\Gamma_{-}$ to $\Gamma_{-}$, $Rj_*$ to $j_*$, etc. \end{remark}
+The reasons we prefer the slightly awkward left hand side of (\ref{VDD}) are twofold.
+Firstly, the isomorphism fails after replacing $\varphi_{\tr(W)}$ with $\varphi_{\tr(W)}|_{\RS^{\Sp}_{Q,\gamma}}$, where $\RS^{\Sp}_{Q,\gamma}$ is a subvariety of $\RS_{Q,\gamma}$.
+The left hand side is the true ``motivic'' invariant, in the sense of obeying cut and paste relations, after passing to classes in the Grothendieck group.
+Secondly, the dimensional reduction theorem \ref{dim_red_prop} is expressed in terms of the cohomology theory on the left hand side of (\ref{VDD}). \end{remark} \begin{remark} From now on all functors will be considered as derived functors unless explicitly stated, and we will abbreviate $R\Gamma_{-}$ to $\Gamma_{-}$, $Rj_*$ to $j_*$, etc. \end{remark}

 If $Y'\xrightarrow{j} Y\xrightarrow{f} B$ is a composition of maps of manifolds, and $Z\subset B$ is a closed subspace, then there is a natural transformation of functors $\Dbc{Y}\rightarrow\Dbc{Y}$

 which induces a natural transformation